Support Us

 Members Profile: Melissa Gunn

 Following on from Tea with Moxie, our herald, she has become interested in the many different kinds of members in The Stove Network.
 She’s been catching up with and speaking to various members, and we’ll be introducing one every Friday over the next wee while.

-You can get in touch with Moxie on The Stove Herald facebook page here or by email.
+What drew you to The Stove?
 I love the whole concept of The Stove because it has the potential to bring together such a wide range of art ‘genres’.
 I am hugely passionate about local music and was pleased to see that The Stove classified music as an ‘art’.
 I wanted to be a part of The Stove to try to raise the profile of our local music scene.

-The Crow – I was totally obsessed by it as a teenager.
+Which film changed your life?
+The Crow – I was totally obsessed with it as a teenager.

-My job, my hobbies, my friends, my family, the fresh air and the beautiful scenery.
+What keeps you in and around Dumfries?
+My job, my hobbies, my friends, my family, the fresh air, and the beautiful scenery.

+What makes you feel alive?
 Listening to amazing music with fantastic company and great conversation.
 And Berocca.

 Where were you when you saw your favourite sunset?
+Eden Festival.

-I want it to be more accessible, and for there to be something that appeals to everyone.
+What’s your dream for the arts in D&G?
+I want it to be more accessible and for there to be something that appeals to everyone.

-I co-organised the Small Town Sounds CD launch (as well as the making of the CD) back in October 2013.
-Small Town Sounds is a charity CD which features local musicians and every penny made goes to local charities.
-To date it has raised around £1700.
+What’s your favourite piece/event that you’ve produced?
+I co-organised the Small Town Sounds CD launch (as well as the creation of the CD) back in October 2013.
+Small Town Sounds is a charity CD featuring local musicians, and every penny raised goes to local charities.
+To date, it has raised around £1,700.

 Categories